MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 author: SoniaLopezBravo
-description: In this tutorial, you estimate the physical resources required to calculate the energy of a Hamiltonian to chemical accuracy of 1 mHa, using the double-factorized qubitization algorithm. ms.author: sonialopez ms.date: 07/06/2023 ms.service: azure-quantum ms.subservice: computing ms.topic: tutorial
+description: In this tutorial, you estimate the physical resources required to calculate the energy of a Hamiltonian to chemical accuracy of 1 mHa, using the double-factorized qubitization algorithm. ms.author: sonialopez ms.date: 01/04/2024 ms.service: azure-quantum ms.subservice: computing ms.topic: tutorial
 no-loc: [target, targets]
-title: 'Tutorial: Estimate the resources of a quantum chemistry problem'
+title: 'Tutorial: Estimate the Resources of a Quantum Chemistry Problem'
 uid: microsoft.quantum.tutorial.resource-estimator.chemistry
 ---